agileadam/drush-git-db-backup/README.md

 This is a python script that scans directories for Drupal sites and uses Drush to grab database backups for each site.
-It will also automatically git add/commit the changes.
+It can also automatically git add/commit the changes.

 *The first time you run the script you should run it with the -h or --help option.*

 # Requirements

-* Drush
+* Drush 6.x
 * Git
 * Python (at least version 2.7)